Credit:

 Mattress Type

-As comfort is subjective and personal, it’s essential to keep your own preferences in mind.
-Different mattress types have qualities that may be better suited to a specific type of sleeper, especially firmness levels.
+As comfort is subjective and personal, it’s essential to keep your preferences in mind.
+Different mattress types have qualities that may be better suited to a specific kind of sleeper, especially firmness levels.

 Foam and memory foam mattresses: Because these mattresses provide sufficient support for the spine, they can be a good fit for side sleepers.
 In general, they excel at even weight distribution and are good at minimizing motion transfer.
-Foam does have a tendency to absorb heat.
+Foam does tend to absorb heat.
 To combat this, some companies use specially constructed materials that aim to cool sleepers.

 Hybrid Mattress: These mattresses are made of foam layers for cushion on top of a base of coils for structure, support, bounce, and circulation.
 Typically, hybrid mattresses cost more than foam beds.
 Like foam mattresses, they also come with some off-gassing.
-Because they tend to be firmer mattresses, hybrids are often good matches for back sleeper and stomach sleepers.
+Because they tend to be firmer mattresses, hybrids are often a suitable match for back sleepers and stomach sleepers.

 Cost

-Mattress in a box brands tend to be more affordable than traditional beds, especially when factoring in delivery costs.
-The average queen size mattress in a box ranges from $1,000 to $2,000 for high-quality mattress that will last you roughly seven to 10 years.
+Mattress-in-a-box brands tend to be more affordable than traditional beds, especially when factoring in delivery costs.
+The average queen-size mattress in a box ranges from $1,000 to $2,000 for a high-quality mattress that will last you roughly seven to 10 years.

 Setting a budget and sticking to it should be one of the first steps to buying a mattress online.
 Thankfully, good beds can be found at different price points, whether you’re looking for a cheap mattress or a luxe mattress that’s the best that money can buy.
-When looking at cost, you should also factor in delivery because, while some companies offer free shipping, others charge an extra fee.
+When considering costs, be sure to factor in delivery, as some companies offer free shipping while others charge an extra fee.

 Most bed in a box companies offer a sleep trial so you can test out a bed to see if it’s the right fit for you.
 Sleep trials vary from company to company.
 Make sure you read the fine print because “sleep trial” does not necessarily mean “risk-free,” as there often are conditions that apply.

-All of the beds we tested have at least a 10-year warranty, while others were longer.
-It’s important to read the manufacturer’s policy because there are often limitations.
-Among the stipulations that could invalidate your warranty could be the use of a box spring.
+All of the beds we tested have at least a 10-year warranty, while others had warranties ranging from 10 to 20 years.
+It’s essential to read the manufacturer’s policy because there are often limitations.
+Among the stipulations that could invalidate your warranty is the use of a box spring.
 Make sure you are aware of the manufacturer’s limitations so you can rest easier.

 It's essential to take each company’s return policy into account.
-Some make it easy by retrieving the mattress free of cost, but others require you to coordinate the mattress's return, donation, or disposal to receive a full refund.
+Some companies make it easy by retrieving the mattress at no cost, but others require you to coordinate the mattress's return, donation, or disposal to receive a full refund.

 Are mattresses in a box good beds?

-The majority of mattress brands ship their beds in boxes, so you can find a great mattress that arrives at your doorstep without the hefty delivery fee of a more traditional mattress.
+The majority of mattress brands ship their beds in boxes, so you can find an excellent mattress that arrives at your doorstep without the hefty delivery fee of a more traditional mattress.
 However, there are a lot of bad beds out there, too.
-That’s why we test them, so you can make an informed decision.
+That’s why we test them so that you can make an informed decision.

 Mattress brands thankfully offer a sleep trial period—no amount of research can make up for the experience of actually sleeping on a mattress.
 Just make sure to read the fine print about their return policy before you purchase.